Cheikh Sabaly

-Cheikh Tidiane Sabaly (born 4 March 1999) is a Senegalese professional footballer who plays as a right winger for club Metz and the Senegal national team.
+Cheikh Tidiane Sabaly (born 4 March 1999) is a Senegalese professional footballer who plays as a right winger for Major League Soccer club Vancouver Whitecaps and the Senegal national team.

 Club career

 Sabaly made his Ligue 1 debut for Metz on 30 August 2020 in a 1–0 home defeat against Monaco.

 On 24 January 2022, Sabaly joined Quevilly-Rouen on loan until the end of the season.

+On 5 February 2026, Sabaly joined Major League Soccer club Vancouver Whitecaps on a contract through the 2028–29 season, with a club option for 2029–30.

 International career

 Sabaly made his debut for Senegal during a 1–1 win against Rwanda on 9 August 2023 during 2023 Africa Cup of Nations qualification.
 He scored his first goal for Senegal during a 3–1 win against England on 10 June 2025.